Fraccs/infrastructure/compose/README.md

-# homelab/docker-compose
+# homelab/compose

-> 🐙 Docker Compose deployments in my `homelab`.
+> 🐙 Compose deployments in my `homelab`.

 ## Useful information

-### Interpolation of `docker-compose.yml` files
+### Interpolation of `compose.yml` files

-Some `docker-compose.yml` require interpolation.
+Some `compose.yml` require interpolation.
 To achieve that, place the variables that have to be interpolated in a `.env` file.

 ### Environment variables